Shashankphiske/Shashankphiske/README.md

 - 👋 Hi, I’m @Shashankphiske
 - 👀 I’m interested in Web Development, Game Development, Artificial Intelligence and Machine Learning
 - 🌱 I’m currently pursuing B.Tech in Information Technology
-- 📫 To contact me ,Here's my gmail :shashankphiskework@gmail.com
+- 📫 To contact me, here's my Gmail: shashankphiskework@gmail.com

 <!---
 Shashankphiske/Shashankphiske is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.